NikkelM/Game-Pass-API/README.md

 | --- | --- | --- | --- |
 | `boolean` | `true` | `true` or `false` | No |
 </details>

+## Related projects

+If you would like to know the Steam App ID's for the games that are on Game Pass, you can use the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder) to do just that.

+You can then use the [Notion Steam API Integration](https://github.com/NikkelM/Notion-Steam-API-Integration) to automatically add information about those games to you Notion database.

+Alternatively, you can use the [`JSON to Notion`](https://github.com/NikkelM/JSON-to-Notion) tool to directly create a new page in your Notion database for each game extracted using the `Game Pass API` - this works with any kind of JSON file!

+## Feedback

+If you have any question, feedback or feature requests, feel free to open an [issue](https://github.com/NikkelM/Game-Pass-API/issues/new).